a3ceProject/C2BID/README.md

     --help: to get help
-    --fast: fast mode, only produces the CSV files where there are outliers (clusters with just one entity), you can read more than one file
+    --fast: fast mode, to process more than one file and output the clustering results needed for the next script (limitation of fast mode: don´t process heatmap and elbow graphic for visualization)

 Linux/MAC OS: